 Life insurance can support all of these goals.
 Read on to learn about plans and riders that can help you prepare for your golden years.

-When you buy a policy with a cash value, that value accrues interest as long as you keep paying your premiums.
+When you buy a policy with a cash value, that value accrues interest — as set out in your policy contract — as long as you keep paying your premiums.
 After it grows, you can use that cash value to supplement your retirement.

-Investing with your life insurance policy is worth considering if you’re an aggressive saver who maxes out your 401k and IRA contributions each year and doesn’t want to put your remaining savings in a traditional investment account.
+Investing with your life insurance policy is worth considering if you’re an aggressive saver who maxes out your 401k and IRA contributions each year but doesn’t want to put your remaining savings in a traditional investment account.

 For most people, a 401k or IRA is a safer option.
 These accounts typically have a higher rate of return, and tying your retirement savings to a significantly more expensive permanent life policy puts you at greater risk of losing out if you let the policy lapse.